To Plan your perfect day out in Norfolk with our list of things to do in Norwich.

 Norfolk & Norwich Festival

-If you plan to visit Norwich just once during the year then the month you need to visit is May.
-This is when the city welcomes the Norfolk and Norwich Festival.
+If you plan to visit Norwich just once during the year then the month you need to visit is May for the Norfolk and Norwich Festival.

-The Norfolk and Norwich Festival is over 200 years old, making it one of the oldest festivals in the UK and possibly the world.
-The festival first started back in 1824 and is currently the fourth largest International arts festival in the UK.
+The 17-day Norfolk and Norwich Festival is over 200 years old, making it one of the oldest festivals in the UK and possibly the world.
+The festival, which has over 100 performances with theatre, dance, music, visual arts, and circus, first started back in 1824.
+It is currently the fourth largest International arts festival in the UK.

 If you fancy something different then read our article on 24-hours in Skegness